 - One credit of CS before junior year.
 You need to take one CS course before junior year.
 This will likely be Foundations or Accelerated Foundations, and you have the option of taking it in the summer.
 Contrary to popular belief, you do not have to take CS freshman year.
 There are many people who take Foundations CS over the summer or in sophomore year.

 - One credit of AP Calculus AB or BC.
 You will likely meet this requirement.

 - One credit of a Fine Art/CTE or fourth world language.
 Orchestra meets this requirement.

 Senior Lab Requirements

 Each senior lab has certain prerequisites.
 We have listed them here, along with the prerequisites for the prerequisites.
-Keep in mind that these represent the bare minimum needed for the labs listed, and there are many other recommended courses (see this page, knowing that the prerequisites are out of date)
+Keep in mind that these represent the bare minimum needed for the labs listed, and there are many other recommended courses (see this page)

 - Astronomy and Astrophysics has no prerequisites.